-After her Ph.D. from University of Montreal, Dr. Louise Gaston (resume here) completed a 2-year postdoctoral fellowship in the Department of psychiatry at the University of California in San Francisco (UCSF) with Dr. Horowitz, author of Stress Response Syndrome.
-At UCSF, she acquired an expertise in both PTSD and psychotherapy research.
-Subsequently, Dr. Gaston was recruited to become an assistant professor by the Department of psychiatry at McGill University, where she conducted clinical studies for many years.
+After her Ph.D. from University of Montreal, Dr. Louise Gaston (resume here) completed a 2-year postdoctoral fellowship in the Department of Psychiatry at the University of California in San Francisco (UCSF) with Dr. Mardi Horowitz, author of Stress Response Syndrome.
+At UCSF, Dr. Gaston acquired an expertise in both PTSD and psychotherapy research.
+Subsequently, Dr. Gaston was recruited to become an assistant professor by the Department of Psychiatry at McGill University, where she conducted clinical studies for many years.

 As a researcher, Dr. Gaston collaborated with many colleagues in diverse settings, including at Stanford University.
 She carried out clinical trials.
 Her main research topic was the alliance in psychotherapy and its interaction with techniques, as they contribute to better outcomes .
-She has developed the California Psychotherapy Alliance Scale, CALPAS, an alliance measure which is used as one of the standard in clinical research nowadays.
+She has developed the California Psychotherapy Alliance Scale, CALPAS, an alliance measure which is used as one of the standard in clinical research.

 Because PTSD scales had only been developed with veterans on the MMPI-2, Dr. Gaston construct and validated two MMPI-2 scales for civilians with PTSD, acute and chronic, in order to expand the psychometric evaluation of trauma in the general population.